 - Step 3. the self-assessment method of determining effective life must be used.

-Once an asset’s effective life (in years) is found, to calculate depreciation requires a percentage rate.
+Once an asset’s effective life (in years) is found, to calculate depreciation requires conversion to a percentage rate.
 See next:

 Having found an asset under the industry listing (Table A) or in Table B, the Effective Life tables provide a single number.
 That number is the Commissioner’s estimate of effective life in years.

 That determination in years forms the basis of a depreciation calculation which allocates the asset cost over the years of its useful life.
 That cost allocation is the nominal deduction.
 (Only “nominal”, because if the asset has some private use for example, some further adjustment may be required).

 Based on a useful life measured in years, there are then two possible depreciation calculation methods:

 There’s a choice of two methods: Diminishing Value, and Prime Cost:

 Diminishing Value Method